-The University Honors Program exemplifies Messiah College's commitment to academic excellence and fostering an intellectually rigorous Christian world view, with the goal of equipping young men and women for lives of leadership and service.
+The Honors Program exemplifies Messiah University's commitment to academic excellence and fostering an intellectually rigorous Christian world view, with the goal of equipping young men and women for lives of leadership and service.

 The Honors Program is designed for students who demonstrate high scholarly ability early in their academic career.
-The program curriculum is comprised of general education honors courses and a Senior Honors Experiennce.
-In addition to the credit bearing curriculum, students meet each semester outside of the classroom in the Honors Congress to discuss timely issues and interact with special campus guests.
+The curriculum is comprised of general education honors courses and a Senior Honors Experience.
+In addition to the credit bearing curriculum, students meet regularly at events outside of the classroom to discuss timely issues and interact with special campus guests.
 Throughout the academic year students also have opportunities to participate in on- and off-campus academic and cultural activities.
 Upon graduation students receive special recognition at commencement, and on their college transcript and diploma.